 Ubud, Bali, is a big enough town to allow for many different experiences.
 There’s the health and fitness Ubud, with yoga and Pilates classes, Reiki healing energy sessions, vegan cafés, and “detox” drinks.
 There’s the adventure-travel Ubud, with excursions for whitewater rafting, sunrise hikes up 6,000-foot volcanoes, and bike tours through the blazing heat.
 There’s the happy-hour and late-night-partying Ubud (although there’s much less of that here than in the resort areas in southern Bali).
 There’s also Ubud the historical center of Balinese traditional and evolving art forms.
 That’s the one we ended up focusing on, not surprisingly.

 During our nine-day stay in Ubud, we visited two art museums and saw some of Bali’s best paintings and wooden sculptures from the past two centuries.
 We went to a textile museum and shop full of gorgeous woven fabrics from around Indonesia.
-There, we watched a fascinating film about how the museum had organized a series of conferences for indigenous weavers from different Indonesian islands to help them share knowledge about dye plants and techniques, document and encourage their traditional designs, and learn skills to help them organize weaving coops in their communities.
-(It prompted us to add several other islands to our travel wish list.)
+There, we watched a fascinating film about how the museum had organized a series of conferences to help indigenous weavers from different Indonesian islands share knowledge about dye plants and techniques, document and encourage their traditional designs, and learn skills to help them organize weaving co-ops in their communities.
+(It prompted us to add several other Indonesian islands to our travel wish list.)

 Most of the rest of our travels in Bali will be focused on scenic places—mountains and lakes, beaches and coral reefs.
 But we plan to return to Ubud for a few days at the end of our time in Bali to buy a few examples of the artwork we’ve seen and ship it home to hang on our walls someday (when we have walls again)!